 - Reduced risk for infertility in women of childbearing age.
 Women who stop smoking during pregnancy also reduce their risk of having a low birth weight baby.

-The DOCS of CT recommend quit-smoking aids.
+Our doctors recommend quit-smoking aids.
 Most Noteworthy include:

 - Electronic cigarrettes (new to the market, used as a tool to aid in the brige of quitting smoking – not for continued long-term use.)